kabanero-io/kabanero-website/CONTRIBUTING.md

 1. Run the docker build commmand: `docker build -t kabanero-site -f kube/Dockerfile .`
 1. Run the docker site in a docker container: `docker run --rm -p 9443:9443 kabanero-site`
 1. Wait a few seconds for the container to start and then go to `https://localhost:9443` in your browser to view the website.

+# Deploying your own instance of the Kabanero website to IBM Cloud Foundry

+1. If you haven't already done so, go to [Travis-ci](https://travis-ci.com) and [Sign up with GitHub](https://travis-ci.com/signin).
+1. Accept the Authorization of Travis CI.
+You’ll be redirected to GitHub.
+1. Click on your accont in travis-ci and under the "Repositories" section click the button next to the kabanero-website repository to activate it.
+1. Click on the Dashboard tab at the top of the page and under "Active repositories" click on kabanero-website.
+1. [Follow these steps](https://docs.travis-ci.com/user/environment-variables/#defining-variables-in-repository-settings) to set the list of environment variables needed for Travis to successfully build and push your fork.
+  * IBM_CLOUD_ORGANIZATION - IBM Cloud Organization to deploy to
+  * IBM_CLOUD_SPACE - IBM Cloud Foundry space (within the declared organziation) to deploy to
+  * IBM_CLOUD_API_KEY - IBM Cloud credentials to login to cloud foundry via ibmcloud cli for the specified API endpoint **Note: For security reasons do not activate the "DISPLAY VALUE IN BUILD LOG" button**
+  * IBM_CLOUD_API - IBM Cloud API endpoint to deploy to

+  * Optionally, you can set these environment variables to specify the repositories and branches of blogs and docs to be cloned from

+  * DOCS_GIT_URL - Git url to clone for the docs repository (https://github.com/kabanero-io/docs.git by default)
+  * DOCS_GIT_REVISION - (master by default)
+  * BLOGS_GIT_URL - Git url to clone for the blogs repository (https://github.com/kabanero-io/blogs.git by default)
+  * BLOGS_GIT_REVISION - (master by default)

+1. Finally from [Travis-ci](https://travis-ci.com) click on your forked repository for the kabanero-website then click on the dropdown button labled 'More options' on the right hand side of the window above the 'Restart build' button.
+From the dropdown click on 'Trigger build', select a branch you want deployed to Cloud Foundry and click on 'Trigger custom build'.
+The job will start immediately and takes about 10 minutes to deploy.